 On December 11, 2017, Stelco entered into an inventory monetization arrangement which is subject to a financing rate of LIBOR plus a margin of 3.5%.
-Under the terms of the arrangement, cash proceeds are received based upon an agreed pricing formula, less a required cash margin, and the quantity of certain raw materials on-site.
-Currently, iron ore and metallurgical coal inventory are monetized under the arrangement.
+Under the terms of the arrangement, Stelco receives cash proceeds based upon an agreed pricing formula, less a required cash margin, and the quantity of certain raw materials on-site.
+Currently, iron ore and metallurgical coal inventory are monetized under the arrangement up to a specified maximum volume.
 Upon consumption of the raw materials, amounts monetized under the arrangement are repaid to the counterparty.
 Any amount remaining outstanding under the arrangement in respect of raw material inventory that is not consumed during the term, is due and payable on October 31, 2018 with an option to terminate the arrangement earlier, on either August 31, 2018 or September 28, 2018.
 The arrangement also provides the parties an option to renew the agreement for additional one-year terms, subject to both parties electing to renew.